The cost of employee disengagement: What to know and what to do

 That’s where recognition comes in.
 Not the generic, once-a-quarter shoutout — but meaningful, well-timed appreciation that reflects real effort.
 When it’s done consistently (and done right), recognition doesn’t just boost motivation.
 It changes behavior.
 It rebuilds trust.
 It helps people care again.

-With Achievers’ recognition platform, that kind of recognition becomes part of the everyday — baked into workflows, aligned to values, and backed by data that helps leaders keep engagement on track.
+With Achievers’ employee recognition platform, that kind of recognition becomes part of the everyday — baked into workflows, aligned to values, and backed by data that helps leaders keep engagement on track.
 Reversing disengagement doesn’t require a hero — just better habits and the right tools to build them.

 Written by